 - Extended cords give you the ability to place the garage heater anywhere within reach of the outlet, expanding the available areas to set up and keep warm.

 - A handle on a portable heater makes it easier to pick up and move around the garage so you can find the best place to put it.

-- Wheels can enhance the maneuverability of portable space heaters.
+- Wheels can make portable space heaters easier to move.

 - Louvers on your electric garage heater allow you to direct the flow of the heat with a fan-forced or ceramic garage heater.

-- Wi-Fi–enabled electric garage heaters can connect to a website or an app so you can control the heater through your phone, as long as the Wi-Fi is connected.
+- WiFi-enabled electric garage heaters can connect to a website or an app so you can control the heater through your phone.

 The Advantages of Owning an Electric Garage Heater

-There are many benefits of owning an electric garage heater, but one of the foremost advantages of these useful appliances is being able to have a warm, comfortable garage workspace year-round.
+There are many benefits to owning an electric garage heater, but one of the foremost advantages of these useful appliances is being able to have a warm, comfortable garage work space year-round.